 The hydrological drought (impact on surface waters and groundwater) is a result of both meteorological and socioeconomic drought.
 To reiterate, socioeconomic drought occurs when physical water needs affect the health, safety, and quality of life of the general public or when the drought affects the supply and demand of an economic product.
-An example of socioeconomic drought is when the demand for an economic product (such as hydroelectric power) exceeds supply due to a weather-related deficit.
+An example of socioeconomic drought is when the demand for an economic product (such as hydroelectric power) demand exceeds supply due to a weather-related deficit.
 Typically, demand for a product increases with population growth and per capita consumptions, and supply increases due to efficiency technology and the construction of new water projects.
-If both are increasing, the rate of change between supply and demand determines the level of socioeconomic drought.
+If both are increasing, the rate of change between supply and demand determines the level of socioeconomic drought. is the key.
 However, regardless of the rate of change, when demand exceeds supply, vulnerability is magnified by water shortages during drought.

-In future planning cycles, the PWPG encourages studies to quantify how much anthropological factors exacerbate drought severity.
+In future planning cycles, the PWPG encourages studies to it would be interesting to attempt to quantify how much anthropological factors exacerbate drought severity.
 Suggested areas of investigation include base flow studies, sub-watershed scale water balance calculations, rainfall deficit quantification, and historical pumping.